bgotink/sms-wall/README.md

 Admin phone numbers can also be configured.
 If this number texts a message it is also shown in a special color and shown unfiltered on the screen.

 ## Known issues
 You are unable to add words or blocked phone numbers at run time.
-At the moment the can only be added in the init of the database.
+At the moment the can only be added in the initialization of the database.

 ## Setup
 1) ON{X} on a android phone with the simcard which is receiving the text messages.
 See script needed below.